LyX: Missing Title When Passing `ignorenonframetext` to Beamer

 Remark about Fonts

-It is preferable to use fonts that provide both Hebrew and Latin scripts, as otherwise there might be significant style differences which make the document look weird.
+It is preferable to use fonts that provide both Hebrew and Latin scripts, as otherwise there might be significant style differences that make the document look weird.
 It is possible to set a different font for Hebrew and Latin, but care needs to be taken to match styles.
 To do so, add the following lines to the Preamble:

-\newfontfamily\hebrewfont[Script=Hebrew]{David CLM}
+newfontfamilyhebrewfont[Script=Hebrew]{David CLM}

-\newfontfamily\hebrewfonttt[Script=Hebrew]{Miriam Mono CLM}
+newfontfamilyhebrewfonttt[Script=Hebrew]{Miriam Mono CLM}

-\newfontfamily\hebrewfontsf[Script=Hebrew]{Simple CLM}
+newfontfamilyhebrewfontsf[Script=Hebrew]{Simple CLM}

 Number Exercises Separately in LyX

-Say you’ve got a document with a bunch of exercises and few lemmas.
-You may want the exercises numbered separately from the numbering of the lemmas and theorem, unlike LyX’s default behavior.
+Say you’ve got a document with a bunch of exercises and a few lemmas.
+You may want the exercises numbered separately from the lemmas and theorems, unlike LyX’s default behavior.
 This can be achieved by redefining xca, the environment LyX uses for exercises.
 Add the following to your LaTeX preamble:

 LyX will still display the incorrect numbering, but the output will be correct nonetheless.
-The first line, undefines the LyX’s definition of xca, then we set the style to match the old one and we redefine xca, this time without a reference to the theorems’ counter.
+The first line undefines LyX’s definition of xca, then we set the style to match the old one, and we redefine xca, this time without a reference to the theorem counter.

 Expectation Symbol in LaTeX

-After looking for a builtin expectation symbol in LaTeX, and coming up with none, I’ve defined one.
+After looking for a built-in expectation symbol in LaTeX, and coming up with none, I’ve defined one.
 Just add:

 % Expectation symbol

-\lyxframeend Undefined when Using Beamer with Lyx
+lyxframeend Undefined when Using Beamer with LyX

 I’m using LyX for the first time with Beamer.
 Making the title page was smooth.
-But when I’ve tried adding a new frame (using BeginFrame) I was confronted with the following error
+But when I tried adding a new frame (using BeginFrame), I was confronted with the following error

 The control sequence at the end of the top line

-of your error message was never \def'ed.
+of your error message was never def'ed.
 If you have

-misspelled it (e.g., `\hobx'), type `I' and the correct
+misspelled it (e.g., `hobx'), type `I' and the correct

-spelling (e.g., `I\hbox').
+spelling (e.g., `Ihbox').
 Otherwise just continue,

 and I'll forget about whatever was undefined.

-After comparing my document to example (working) beamer documents I’ve found out that you must have an EndFrame command after your last frame.
-Too bad it wasn’t documented anywhere I’ve found as this little thing drove me crazy.
+After comparing my document to example (working) Beamer documents, I’ve found out that you must have an EndFrame command after your last frame.
+Too bad it wasn’t documented anywhere I looked, as this little thing drove me crazy.

 Displaying Non-Builtin Math Macros in LyX

-I believe LyX is a great tool for writing LaTeX document.
-It makes writing formulas very easy and it allows you to see the formula as you are writing, as opposed to seeing only LaTeX code.
-However LyX doesn’t support every LaTeX package and the macros it defines.
-Sure it doesn’t stop you from using these macros in your formulas, but it doesn’t display nicely, you see the name of the macro instead of a schematic preview.
+I believe LyX is a great tool for writing LaTeX documents.
+It makes writing formulas very easy, and it allows you to see the formula as you are writing, as opposed to seeing only LaTeX code.
+However, LyX doesn’t support every LaTeX package and the macros it defines.
+Sure, it doesn’t stop you from using these macros in your formulas, but they don’t display nicely; you see the name of the macro instead of a schematic preview.

-While LyX doesn’t support many of the great packages out there like mathtools (which I really hope it will someday), you can add some support to your documents.
-At the beginning of the document insert a comment, via Insert->Note->Comment.
-Inside the newly created comment insert a math-macro via Insert->Math->Macro.
+While LyX doesn’t support many of the great packages out there, like mathtools (which I really hope it will someday), you can add some support to your documents.
+At the beginning of the document, insert a comment via Insert->Note->Comment.
+Inside the newly created comment, insert a math macro via Insert->Math->Macro.
 In the name part, put the name of the command you want to add support for.
-In the second box (caption LyX), use existing LyX commands to mimic how the macro will look like.
-For example, this is what it looks like for the \coloneqq macro (from the great mathtools package):
+In the second box (captioned LyX), use existing LyX commands to mimic how the macro will look.
+For example, this is what it looks like for the coloneqq macro (from the great mathtools package):

 math-macro

-After adding the math macro in the comment, when you will use the macro inside formulas it will display nicely:
+After adding the math macro in the comment, when you use the macro inside formulas, it will display nicely:

 math-macro2

-A little explanation how things work.
-When you define a math macro in LyX, LyX does two things:
+A little explanation of how things work: when you define a math macro in LyX, LyX does two things:

 1. Inserts LaTeX code to create the macro.